AlexanMia/Testing_shop_site/README.md

 Tests are implemented:

-1. End-to-end suit has steps:
+1. End-to-end suite has steps:
     - log in
     - adding items in cart with definite filters
     - checking items in cart